questdb/questdb.io/blog/2020-07-24-use-questdb-for-swag.md

 ### Level 4: QuestDB Implementor Extraordinaire!

-You think QuestDB is the solution to all your data woes.
+You think [QuestDB](https://questdb.io) is the solution to all your data woes.
 You don't just think it, you _know_ it!
 So much so that you've already implemented a solution, in production, at your company.

 We love you!
 Reach out and let's talk.
 We'll have some *really* special SWAG for you.
-YOu're going to like it, we promise.
+You're going to like it, we promise.